-- 3.2.9 The preferred plan strategy sets out specific development objectives, which are subject to assessment in the context of each of the environmental protection objectives.
-An assessment has also been carried out on the detailed policies which flow from the strategic objectives.
-This has been completed through the use of matrices which assesses LAP Policies against SEA Objectives.
-Potential effects have been categorised as - Significant beneficial impact - Uncertain impact - Significant adverse impact - No relationship, or insignificant impact - 3.2.10 These matrices are set out in Chapter Error!
-Reference source not found. and also include a column headed comments which indicate - Mitigation measures, change to the wording of the development objective is required - Assumptions used in making judgements on the significance of effects - 3.2.11 The assessment has been informed by the baseline information and associated GIS mapping which has highlighted areas of vulnerability.
+- 3.2.9 This has been completed through the use of matrices which assesses LAP Policies against SEA Objectives.
+Potential effects have been categorised as

+- Significant beneficial impact

+- Uncertain impact

+- Significant adverse impact

+- No relationship, or insignificant impact

+- 3.2.10 The assessment has been informed by the baseline information and associated GIS mapping which has highlighted areas of environmental vulnerability.
 GIS has also been useful in identifying where cumulative impacts may occur as the result of a plan.
-Conclusion resulting from these matrices have been set out in the Non Technical Summary.
+Conclusions resulting from these matrices have been set out in the Non Technical Summary.